Metronidazole for dogs: Vet’s guide to dosage and side effects

 Other rare side effects of metronidazole include liver toxicity, which may manifest as reduced appetite and jaundice, and reversible bone marrow depression with a subsequent reduction in certain white blood cells.

-If your dog experiences any side effects, you should contact your veterinarian for guidance as soon as possible.
+If your dog experiences any side effects, you should contact your vet for guidance as soon as possible.
 If you are concerned that your dog may have overdosed on metronidazole, veterinary attention should be sought immediately.

 Factors to consider before giving metronidazole to dogs